Are you interested in implementing a fitness reimbursement program at your company but unsure where to start?

 It’s pretty well-known that at many companies employees care about the benefits they receive.

-Most employee benefits managers have already had ample opportunity to meet with their HR department and request fitness reimbursements as one of their perks.
+Most employee benefits managers have already had ample opportunity to meet with their HR department and request fitness reimbursements as one of their company perks.
 Some of the world’s biggest businesses have made exercise a top priority.
 Goldman Sachs, Nike, and Apple are just some of the major employers that offer significant fitness reimbursement and subsidies.

 4. Boost Employee Engagement